 Had the men somehow got inside?

-She saw them arrive outside the front of her apartment only minutes after arriving home.
-She’d parked her car in the car park just around the corner rather than outside the apartment.
+She saw them arrive outside the front of her apartment, only minutes after arriving home.
+She’d parked her car in the car park just around the corner, rather than outside the apartment.
 She didn’t want to advertise her presence.
-Uncertain if they knew she was home, but Rosie was convinced they wouldn’t leave until they’d found her.
+She was uncertain if they knew she was home, but convinced they wouldn’t leave until they’d found her.

 Rosie’s heartbeat pounded in her ears; her breath caught in her throat, acid rose in her stomach, and the urge to be sick consumed her.
-She needed to focus, clear her mind, but the fear of being captured overshadowed all her thoughts.
+She needed to focus and clear her mind, but the fear of being captured overshadowed all her thoughts.

-Over the past hour, her thoughts gradually turned from fear to the desperate need to escape, weighing her options as she paced her small living room in an attempt to calm her thoughts.
+Over the past hour, her thoughts gradually turned from fear to the desperate need to escape.
+Weighing her options, he paced her small living room in an attempt to calm her thoughts.
 The front door was out of the question.
-She could climb out of her bathroom window, sneak out through the rear garden of the apartment below and into the back lane and then get to her car before it got light.
+She could climb out of her bathroom window, sneak out through the rear garden of the apartment below and into the back lane, and then get to her car before it got light.
 That was her best option.
 No, it was her only option.
 Dawn was an hour away, and she was nearly out of time.
 It was now or never.
 She had to make a decision.

 She slipped on a pair of trainers and packed a small bag.
 Necessities only, her car keys, a pair of pants, and the cash she’d frantically scraped out of a drawer, her passport and credit cards were the only items she carried in the bag.
 Her only coherent thought was to get the hell out of town before the shit truly hit the fan.

-Opening the bathroom window she slid out with her bag in tow and dropped the few feet into the garden, trembling as she did so.
-It was dark, very dark, what little light the moon would have provided was soaked up by the thick black rain clouds that hung overhead.
+Opening the bathroom window she slid out with her bag in tow, and dropped the few feet into the garden, trembling as she did.
+It was dark, very dark, and what little light the moon would have provided was soaked up by the thick black rain clouds that hung overhead.
 Cautiously, she made her way down the garden path, taking care not to kick one of the numerous potted plants that lined it, towards the gate and the back lane.

 It’s now or never.

-They would spot her soon enough and then the chase would begin.
+They would spot her soon enough, and the chase would begin.

 With all the strength, she could muster Rosie took a deep breath, steeling herself for what she had to do before she slowly eased open the gate, hoping it didn’t creak and give her escape away.
 She entered the lane.
 The street lights at each end of the short lane, normally welcome, would tonight spotlight her to anybody at either end.
 She took her first steps as two men appeared under the street light at the far end.
 Too late now, they’d seen her.
 The shout went up